The Multi-Regge Limit from the Wilson Loop OPE: Continuation and Regge Limit: The Hexagon

 For $n=6$ the approach to the Regge regime is controlled through a single parameter,\footnote{Note that our normalization of the parameter $\eps$ differs from the one used by Dixon \etal~\cite{Dixon:2011pw}, see footnote 2 in~\cite{Bargheer:2015djt}, but it is consistent with eqs.~\eqref{eq:reggef1} and~\eqref{eq:reggef0}.}

 that tends to zero in the limit.

 Next we want to discuss the relation with the kinematic variables we have used in our discussion of the Wilson loop OPE.
-We can express the three cross ratios $u_i$ through the kinematical variables $T\equiv T_5$, $S\equiv S_5$ and $F\equiv F_5=\exp(i\varphi)$ we have introduced above as,
+The three cross ratios $u_i$ are expressed through the kinematical variables $T\equiv T_1$, $S\equiv S_1$ and $F\equiv F_1=\exp(i\varphi)$ introduced in \secref{sec:collinear} as